Durinx0/Estimate_pi_random/README.md

 π ≈ 4 × (points_in_circle / total_points)
 ```

-This method is inspired by probability and geometry – and it's a fun way to understand randomness and approximation!
+This method is inspired by probability and geometry – and now also visualised!

 ---